osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 [ST-Link for Windows 7, 8, or 10](https://www.st.com/en/development-tools/stsw-link009.html#get-software) -> Download if you have Windows

 Some syntax notes:
-- <xxx>: these angle brackets hold a name that is unique/different for various users.
+- angle brackets hold a name that is unique/different for various users.
 Fill these out with the relevant file name.
 - These instructions assume that downloaded files from the web go to ~/Downloads; if they don't, then use the pathname of the folder the downloaded files go to in place of ~/Downloads.

 ## For Linux (ubuntu 22.04 LTS):